liemluong/data-512-final/README.md

 - This dataset is updated daily by a great team of contribution from people around the world.
 Our world changes rapidly as well as data throughout this crisis, there is a chance of inaccuracies in the underlying data.
 If you notice any incorrect data, you can report this directly to the team at [Oxford COVID 19 Tracker](https://forms.office.com/Pages/ResponsePage.aspx?id=G96VzPWXk0-0uv5ouFLPkVPwT6t5-mtCnZ6_s5yQ4ppUME9NOUtYRkxLVldLUVFERTRTMEJSRkZITC4u)

 - Note that these stringency indices simply record the number and strictness of government policies, and should not be interpreted as ‘scoring’ the appropriateness or effectiveness of a country’s response.
 A higher position in an index does not necessarily mean that a country's response is ‘better’ than others lower on the index.

+- On the Final Project Report (Jupyter Notebook), there is a Table of Contents.
+This helps you to navigate around the long report efficiently when you follow the report.
+It works well on all web browsers.
+There is one minor limitation.
+If you view the Jupyter Notebook directly rendered in the GitHub, the navigation HTML of Table of Contents wont work.
+Hence, for better experience you can download the Jupyter Notebook and open it on your local machine.